-Current Human Exposure Under Control and All P Remedy(ies) in Place (HEPR) rotective Data indicate that there are currently no unacceptable complete human exposure pathways and site is under control sitewide Sufficient for SWRAU All physical construction is complete (CC), systems are operating as intended, and institutional controls are in place and effective.
-SWIAU Federal Facilities Academy 21
+Current Human Exposure Under Control and All Protective Remedy(ies) in Place (HEPR) Data indicate that there are currently no unacceptable complete human exposure pathways and site is under control sitewide All physical construction is complete (CC), systems are operating as intended, and institutional controls are in place and effective.

-Current Human Exposure Under Control and All Protective Remedy(ies) in Place (HEPR) sites are considered "under control."
-In addition:
+Current Human Exposure Under Control and All Protective Remedy(ies) in Place (HEPR) sites are considered "under control".
+In addition...

-- these sites have achieved the Construction Completion status, - remedies to human exposures are operating as intended, and - engineering and/or institutional controls are in place and effective.
+- 1. these sites have achieved the Construction Completion status, - 2. remedies to human exposures are operating as intended, and - 3. engineering and/or institutional controls are in place and effective.
 However, one or more of the human exposure-related cleanup goals for the site have yet to be met.